Handcrafts and folk art in Michoacán: Status

 However, this varied handcraft tradition faces challenges.
 Like other areas of Mexico, handcrafted goods must compete against cheaper, commercially made products and cheaper imitations.
 One problem that many artisans have, especially those who sell more expensive items such as furniture, is the inability to extend lines of credit.
 Michoacan artisans lack access to markets to sell and avenues to promote their products.
 One main market to which these artisans lack access is the tourism industry, valuable to other states in Mexico such as Oaxaca.
 One important reason for the lack of tourism is security concerns.
 As of 2012 11,640 artisans worked in the state, but most have income below the poverty line.

 There have been efforts by state and federal authorities as well as others to help preserve and promote the products of Michoacan's artisan.
 The federal government has authorized thirteen “collective trademarks” for certain types of handcrafts make in certain locales.
-These include the devil figures of Ocumicho, the ceramic pineapples of San José de Gracia, the ceramic pots of Zipiajo, the rebozos of Aranza, the stonework of Morelia, the traditional cookware of Capula, the Catrinas of Capula, the huanengos of and the ceramic pots of Terecuato, the copper work of Santa Clara del Cobre, the guitars of Paracho, the embroidery of Terecuato, the state's pieces done in pasta de caña de maiz and lacquered wood.
+These include the devil figures (diablitos) of Ocumicho, the ceramic pineapples of San José de Gracia, the ceramic pots of Zipiajo, the rebozos of Aranza, the stonework of Morelia, the traditional cookware of Capula, the Catrinas of Capula, the huanengos of and the ceramic pots of Terecuato, the copper work of Santa Clara del Cobre, the guitars of Paracho, the embroidery of Terecuato, the state's pieces done in pasta de caña de maiz and lacquered wood.
 The trademarks cover work done by about 2,000 artisans in the state, who employ about 5,000 others.
 The purpose of the trademarks is to guard against imitations and to help promote the products outside of Mexico.
 Michoacán ranks first in the country for the use of collective trademarks for handcrafts.

 In 2014, the Comisión Nacional para el Desarrollo de los Pueblos Indígenas held its annual Expo Artesanía y Turismo Indígena in Morelia, with half of the exhibitions dedicated to the handcrafts of the indigenous peoples of the state.